simonmichael/hledger_site/src/index.md

 - The left and right arrow keys step through the pages (as listed in the sidebar).
 - [Access keys](https://en.wikipedia.org/wiki/Access_key#Access_in_different_browsers) are also available:
   `s` sidebar, `t` theme, `/` search, `1` home, `2` changes.
+  You may need to first click the page body to set the focus.

 <!-- ** Old text ------------------------------------------------------------->